The Arete School: An In-Depth Perspective

 The PASS program has been evaluated by researchers from the Mid-continent Regional Educational Laboratory (McREL), one of 10 research centers affiliated with the U.S. Department of Education’s Office of Educational Research and Improvement.
 In their report, the McREL researchers state, “PASS addresses the needs of the whole learner— intellectual needs, motivational needs, and other needs such as students’ physical and social needs . . . . making it a model for total school reform.”

 In addition to being implemented in a one-period-a-day context, the principles and practices of the PASS program were applied across the entire curriculum throughout the full school day at a small, K-8 public school just north of Yosemite National Park.
 This included the implementation of an aerobics-based program for all students at the beginning of every school day.

-As a result, and combined with other changes, the school increased its state test scores by 200 points over six years and was selected as a California Distinguished School.
+As a result, and combined with other changes, the school increased its state test scores 212 points over six years, earning the honor of being designated a California Distinguished School.
 In the words of the principal, “One of the key findings from the (California Department of Education) evaluation committee was our commitment to aerobics every morning (his underline) and the PASS program woven throughout our daily school lives.”

 Having created this model for total school reform in the context of a single academic course, and having successfully pilot-tested the full-school model, ASI is now in the developmental phase of applying this model to a larger school setting.

 The Arete School of Sport Culture and Wellness

 Based on its work in educational transformation since 1989, the American Sports Institute is now in the process of creating a school in Marin County that addresses the needs of the whole child and can become a model for transforming America’s public-school system—The Arete School of Sport Culture and Wellness.